 Certainly, linking scalp health to anti-hair loss claims is a logical approach.
 Brands will access this growth opportunity in scalp treatments by focusing on the right target.
 Older generations such as baby boomers are now concerned about hair loss and a lack of volume, both problems that can be tackled by the right scalp and thick fiber hair products.

-Thick fiber: tapping into global trends
+Thick fiber: tapping into global trends concerning hair health

 A key source of inspiration for new formats is the Korean market.
 Trends such as K-beauty rituals have proven to be extremely popular on a global scale.
 According to Statista figures, a worldwide survey found that around 35.6% of respondents claimed Korean beauty products were very popular in their country.
 This success has been linked to K-beauty products’ innovative presentations, ritual-oriented formulas, and their link to effective scientifically-proven results.
-The hair care market and, more specifically, brands looking to implement scalp treatments and thick fiber hair products, can draw inspiration from this successful formula.
+The hair health market and, more specifically, brands looking to implement scalp treatments and thick fiber hair products, can draw inspiration from this successful formula.

 Inclusive approaches to hair care and thick fiber hair products